matthiasbuchner/matthiasbuchner.github.io/content/post/edition2/index.md

 # [Join us!](/join-us/)

-> For this hike, we are not planning to stop at a restaurant for lunch, so everyone will have to bring their own food/sandwhich.
+> We are not planning to stop at a restaurant for lunch, so everyone will have to bring their own food/sandwhich.
 > We expect wet and muddy terrain, so we'll all need good waterproof shoes and clothes.